hanafathiyah/Matrix-Calculator/README.md

 * test/tubes/algeo: contains file testing (.java)

 ## How to build and run
-Make sure you have installed maven in your computer.
+Make sure you have installed maven and JDK in your computer.

 After that, to run this app, please run:
 ```shell